Wiskott-Aldrich Syndrome

 - X-linked recessive disease

-- ~60% of cases will have a positive family history for WAS.
+- ~60% of cases have a positive family history of WAS.

 - Genotype/phenotype correlation

-- Lack of WAS protein (WASP) expression correlates with classic WAS phenotype: increased infections, severe eczema, intestinal hemorrhage, death from intracranial bleeding, and malignancies
+- Complete absence of WASP expression correlates with classic WAS phenotype (increased infections, severe eczema, intestinal hemorrhage, death from intracranial bleeding, and malignancies).
+Survival rate is significantly lower in patients with absence of WASP.

 There's more to see -- the rest of this topic is available only to subscribers.